thislight/mailboat/README.md

 # Mailboat

-Mailboat (Chinese name: 信舟) is a email solution for organrization.
+Mailboat (Chinese name: 信舟) is a email solution for organisation.
 It combines MTA and MUA to decrease maintaining complixity.

+## Still in developing
+This project is under active developing, and should be avaliable soon.

 ## Contributing
 Please turn to "CONTRIBUTING.md" for details.